Falling asleep naturally without sleeping pills. Medication taking and risks.

 Respect a regular schedule

-If you are a night person, I’ll give you a tip to adapt very quickly.
+If you are a night-type person, I’ll give you a tip to adapt very quickly.
 Force yourself to wake up earlier than expected by an hour or two.
 Tired in the following days, you will be able to easily fall asleep sooner and faster.
 Once you see the change, stick to this bedtime and you will see that you will adapt very easily.

-The Circular app can help you with that because it will analyze for you, your sleep needs and tell you at what time you should go to bed depending on your time to fall asleep and your waking up time.
+The Circular app can help you with that because it will analyze for you, your sleep needs and tell you at what time you should go to bed depending on your time to fall asleep and your wake up time.

 No nap for you